 Making Take-Out Service Efficient and Profitable

 The first thing to consider is the customer.
-Mainly, reducing friction in the ordering process is the first things your customers will encounter.
-Since your menu will appear online, you will need to ensure that the list includes everything a person needs to order.
+Mainly, reducing friction in the ordering process is the first thing your customers will encounter.
+Since your menu will appear online, you must ensure that the list includes everything a person needs to order.
 It should be clear and easy to read.

 - Tweak prices often and make sure they are correct.